juanhenao21/financial_response_spread_year/README.md

 [taq_responses_trade_shift](https://github.com/juanhenao21/financial_response_spread_year/tree/master/project/taq_responses_trade_shift/taq_algorithms)),
-the influence of the time lag ([taq_responses_physical_short_long](https://github.com/juanhenao21/financial_response_spread_year/tree/master/project/taq_responses_physical_short_long/taq_algorithms)) in the response functions and the impact of the spread ([taq_avg_responses_physical](https://github.com/juanhenao21/financial_response_spread_year/tree/master/project/taq_avg_responses_physical/taq_algorithms)) in the strength of the response functions.
+the influence of the time lag ([taq_responses_physical_short_long](https://github.com/juanhenao21/financial_response_spread_year/tree/master/project/taq_responses_physical_short_long/taq_algorithms)) in the response functions in physical time scale and the impact of the spread ([taq_avg_responses_physical](https://github.com/juanhenao21/financial_response_spread_year/tree/master/project/taq_avg_responses_physical/taq_algorithms)) in the strength of the response functions in physical time scale.

+All the results and figures obtained using the modules in the repository will be saved in the folders `financial_response_spread_year/project/taq_data` and `financial_response_spread_year/project/taq_plot`.

 You can find
 [here](https://financial-response-spread-year.readthedocs.io/en/latest/)